Bob Ross: Personal life

-Death and aftermath
+Death

-A cigarette smoker for most of his adult life, Ross had several health problems over the course of his life, and expected to die prematurely.
-He died at the age of 52 on July 4, 1995, in Orlando, Florida, due to complications from lymphoma.
-He had been diagnosed with the disease several years prior.
+A cigarette smoker for most of his adult life, Ross had several health problems, and expected to die prematurely.
+He died at the age of 52 on July 4, 1995, in Orlando, Florida, due to complications from lymphoma, with which he had been diagnosed several years prior.
+Ross kept his diagnosis a secret from the general public.
+His lymphoma was not known outside of his circle of family and friends until after his death.
 At the time of his death he had prepared seven paintings for a potential 32nd season of The Joy of Painting.
 His remains are interred at Woodlawn Memorial Park in Gotha, Florida, under a plaque marked "Bob Ross; Television Artist".
-Ross kept his diagnosis a secret from the general public.
-His lymphoma was not known outside of his circle of family and friends until after his death.

 Under the terms of the incorporation of Bob Ross Inc., the death of any partner in the company would lead to that person's stock being equally divided among the partners.
 Ross's death, along with that of his second wife, the other partner in the company, left the Kowalskis with sole ownership of the company.
 The Kowalskis were largely interested in using Ross's name only for painting supplies.
 They became very aggressive against Ross's family members and associates, allegedly trying to pressure an ailing Ross to sign over rights to his estate before his death.

 Instead, Ross wrote the Kowalskis out of his will and testament, leaving his estate and rights to his name and likeness to his son Steve and half-brother Jimmie Cox.
 The Kowalskis countered that virtually everything Ross had done in his lifetime was a work for hire and thus Ross had no right to bequeath them.
 The Kowalskis eventually won the lawsuit.

 After the Kowalskis retired and their daughter Joan Kowalski took over the company, she became more open to merchandising the Ross brand outside of its core business of painting products, setting in motion the mass marketing of his name from the 2010s onward.
-Joan also engineered a settlement with Steve Ross and Jimmie Cox granting Bob Ross Inc. rights to Ross's name and likeness, in exchange for a guarantee that Steve Ross could resume his art career without threat of lawsuit, something that Steve Ross said had largely stopped him from painting in public after his father's death.
+Joan also engineered a settlement with Jimmie Cox granting Bob Ross Inc. rights to Ross's name and likeness, in exchange for a guarantee that Steve Ross could resume his art career without threat of lawsuit, something that Steve Ross said had largely stopped him from painting in public after his father's death.
 Joan Kowalski also commissioned a revival series of The Joy of Painting featuring the paintings Ross had planned to use for season 32, with Nicholas Hankins, a Bob Ross Inc. certified instructor, as host.